rellermeyer/course_os/README.md

 rm -rf Debug
 ```

-Now Vim and CCLS will correctly know how to index the project.
+Now Emacs/Vim and CCLS will correctly know how to index the project.

+## Emacs + GDB

+A small lisp script to set the correct GDB command is included in the `.dir-locals.el` file.
+This will run automatically when you open any file in the project directory.
+You may receive a prompt related to this.
+After you start a debug session with `make debug`, you should be able to run the `gdb` command in Emacs and the correct command should already be in the prompt.